EMF Directive Explained

 The EMF Directive is based on exposure limit values and action levels, which are aimed at preventing adverse health effects.
 It also includes methods and procedures for managing and measuring the human exposure to EMFs in the work place and lays down the minimum health and safety requirements for exposure of workers to electromagnetic fields (EMFs).

-Organisations need to hold evidence of compliance with its legal requirements and this course helps them to be able to do so.
+Organisations need to hold evidence of compliance with its legal requirements and this EMF safety at work (physical agents) training helps them to be able to do so.

 Bookings for this course can be made up to 7 days prior to the course start date.
 For bookings made closer to the start date, please call us for availability.